About This Trip

-Day 4: Fish ID & Puerto Rican Cooking Class
+Day 4: Coral Surveys, Fish ID & Puerto Rican Cooking Class

 Enjoy a snorkel outing to practice your newly learned or improved fish ID skills.
 In the afternoon, we'll have a lecture to introduce Caribbean reef fish identification along with a guest lecture by a local scientist, and, in the evening, a Puerto Rican cooking class.
+(B,L,D)

 Day 5: Desecheo Island

 We'll take a chartered boat to Desecheo Island, 13 miles offshore.
 Desecheo is a small, uninhabited island that is a National Wildlife Refuge and a prime location for scuba diving and snorkeling.
 Our boat will take us to snorkel some of the reefs around the island, and we will compare fish communities and coral heath between Desecheo (offshore) and Tres Palmas (near shore).
 We will be joined by a local turtle biologist who will talk to us about his decades-long research on turtles in the area while we assist him with his monitoring surveys!
 (B,L,D)

 Day 6: Coral Reef Monitoring

 Today we will snorkel the reef to conduct fish community surveys using our fish ID skills and in the afternoon we will learn how to analyze all the data we’ve been collecting over the last few days.
 We will also meet another local scientist during a guest lecture.
-In the evening we'll head to the Rincón Art Walk in the town's central plaza to see local arts and crafts and listen to music.
+In the evening, we'll head to the Rincón Art Walk in the town's central plaza to see local arts and crafts and listen to music.
+(B,L,D)

-The first night of our expedition will be spent in charming Old San Juan.
 In Rincón we will stay in a two-family home, where each level has 3 bedrooms, 2 baths, a kitchen, living room, wifi, satellite TV and A/C. Each level has: 1 master bedroom with a queen bed and attached bathroom, 2 rooms that can be made up with 1 king bed or 2 twin beds.
 These two rooms have a shared bathroom.
 There is also an enclosed outdoor shower.
 The accommodation is walking distance to the marine reserve and located in a quiet, residential neighborhood.